Daem0n-th/MNIST/README.md

 # MNIST
-A repository for neural networks intended for handwritten digit recognition using MNIST dataset
+A repository for neural networks modeled using tensorflow intended for handwritten digit recognition of MNIST dataset